 At Ace Exterminators, we are a locally owned and operated WV pest control company that offers relief from insects, rodents, pest birds and nuisance wildlife for homes and businesses.
 In addition to providing Charleston pest control, we offer pest control throughout West Virginia and parts of Maryland.
 If you need help getting rid of bed bugs, mice and other pests, we can help!
 With over 65 years of industry experience, our WV pest control pros have a keen understanding of the pest pressures our region faces and are ready to tackle your pest problem, no matter how severe.

 Find Out What Pests Are Likely

-To Be A Problem In Your Home This Spring
+To Be A Problem In Your Home This Fall

-Spring is here, and it's true, the warmer weather brings pests out in full force!
-Find out more about the common spring pest problems and if you've already encountered pests, trust the Charleston exterminators and WV pest control professionals at Ace Exterminators to help you evict your unwanted houseguests.
+Fall is here, and it's true, the cooler weather doesn't mean the end of "pest season", it just means different pests are here!
+Find out more about the common fall pest problems and if you've already encountered pests, trust the Charleston exterminators and WV pest control professionals at Ace Exterminators to help you evict your unwanted houseguests.

-Ants are a common household problem as the temps warm up.
-They are looking for a quick meal, so clean spills and crumbs up as they happen.
+Ladybugs are a common household problem as the temps cool down.
+They are looking for a warm place to overwinter and usually do so in large numbers.

 Bed bugs can be problematic all year round.
-Especially if you are doing any traveling this spring, be sure you know the signs of a bed bug infestation and how to avoid bringing bed bugs home with you!
+Especially if you are doing any traveling over the upcoming holiday season, be sure you know the signs of a bed bug infestation and how to avoid bringing bed bugs home with you!